wp-staging/wp-staging/readme.txt

 = What does not work or is not tested when running wordpress migration? =

 * Wordpress migration of wordpress multisites (not tested)
 * WordPress migration process on windows server (not tested but will probably work)
+Edit: Migration on windows server seems to be working well: [Read more](https://wordpress.org/support/topic/wont-copy-files?replies=5 "Read more")

 <strong>Change your workflow of updating themes and plugins data:</strong>